a1anw2/scenefinder/README.md

 Find scenes in movies through AI/RAG — extract frames from video files, describe them with a vision model, embed the descriptions, and store them in a vector database for natural-language search.

+> **Built entirely by Qwen 3.6 (unsloth)** — this project was written end-to-end by an AI coding agent using Qwen 3.6 35b (unsloth) as the reasoning model, with iterative refinement through TypeScript compilation feedback loops.
+No human-authored code is present in this repository.

 ## Prerequisites

 | Requirement | Purpose |